 Disadvantages of E-Learning

 We saw how e-learning is a better option to expand your skillset, but, on the flip side, there are cons.
-Here are some disadvantages of e-learning.
+These are 6 disadvantages of e-learning.

 1. Depends on the internet